Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal estimation

-\begin{proof}[Proof of Theorem~\ref{thm:estimation}] The proof follows a similar approach as that of Theorem~\ref{thm:detection}, and capitalizes heavily on the symmetry of the estimation procedure.
-In light of Lemma~\ref{lemma:symmetrization} it suffices to consider symmetric procedures, that is, procedures that satisfy \eqref{eqn:symmetry1} and \eqref{eqn:symmetry2}.
-Let $S\in\C'$ be arbitrary and assume that
+A sketch of the proof of this corollary can be found in the \hyperref[app]{Appendix}. \begin{pf*}{Proof of Theorem~\ref{thm:estimation}} The proof follows a similar approach to that of Theorem~\ref {thm:detection}, and capitalizes heavily on the symmetry of the estimation procedure.
+In light of Lemma~\ref{lemma:symmetrization}, it suffices to consider symmetric procedures, that is, procedures that satisfy \eqref{eqn:symmetry1} and \eqref{eqn:symmetry2}.
+Let $S\in\C '$ be arbitrary and assume that

 where $0<\epsilon<1$.
 Clearly